-9. Monitoring arrangements
+14.0 Monitoring arrangements

-The school will collect data on the following:
+The schools will collect data on the following:

-- Attendance, permanent exclusions and suspensions - Use of pupil referral units, off-site directions and managed moves - Anonymous surveys of staff, pupils, governors and other stakeholders on their perceptions and experiences
+- Attendance, permanent exclusions, and suspensions - > Use of pupil referral units, off-site directions, and managed moves - Anonymous surveys of staff, pupils, governors/directors and other stakeholders on their perceptions and experiences

-The data will be analysed from a variety of perspectives including:
+- 14.1 The data will be analysed every half term by the Headteachers.
+The Headteachers will report back to governors. - 14.2 The data will be analysed from a. variety of perspectives including:

-- At school level
+- > At school level

 - > By age group

 - > By time of day/week/term

-- By protected characteristic
+- > By protected characteristic

-The school will use the results of this analysis to make sure it is meeting its duties under the Equality Act 2010.
+- 14.3 The school will use the results of this analysis to make sure it is meeting its duties under the Equality Act 2010.
 If any patterns or disparities between groups of pupils are identified by this analysis, the school will review its policies in order to tackle it.

-The multi-academy trust will work with its academies to consider this data, and to analyse whether there are patterns across the trust, recognising that numbers in any 1 academy may be too low to allow for meaningful statistical analysis.
+- 14.4 The multi-academy trust will work with its academies to consider the data, and to analyse whether there are patterns across the trust, recognising that numbers in any one academy may be too low to allow for meaningful statistical analysis.

-This policy will be reviewed the Headteacher every two years.
-At every review, the policy will be approved by the local academy board.
+- 14.5 This policy will be reviewed by the Head of School Support every 3 years.
+At every review, the policy will be approved by the trust board.

-10. Links with other policies
+15.0 Links with other policies

-This exclusions policy is linked to our:
+This policy is linked to the schools':